We all love a good tune, whether it’s Taylor Swift’s latest hit or an old Beatles’ classic.

 4. Spotify has over 286 million listeners per month.

 Almost everyone has a Spotify account these days.
 In fact, Spotify user statistics show that every month, 286 million people stream music on the platform.
-This growth is an impressive 31% from the previous year, which was at 271 million active listeners.
+This is an impressive 31% growth from the previous year, which was at 271 million active listeners.
 According to Spotify stats for 2020, the company has already met its three-month forecast as of the period ending March 31, 2020.

 Nevertheless, due to the global COVID-19 pandemic, many listeners’ daily routines have changed.
-Spotify listening stats since the worldwide imposed lockdown have shown a significant decrease in listeners, especially in podcasts.
+Spotify listening stats since the worldwide lockdown have shown a significant decrease in listeners, especially in podcasts.

-This occurrence is largely due to the significant decrease in users commuting to work, which is usually peak listening time for most.
+This is largely due to the significant decrease in users commuting to work, which is usually peak listening time for most.

 In contrast, listeners using TV and game consoles increased by 50%, and live streaming statistics also went up.